The Effect of Time Series Distance Functions on Functional Climate Networks: Introduction

-We started by studying the influence of the edge density ($p$) on the networks and we observed a transition phase in the interval $0.0004 \leq p \leq 0.1$ from disconnected states to connected networks.
-In this interval, the resulting networks connect only the most similar time series and the networks are not highly disconnected.
-We also noticed that, in this interval, the resulting climate networks are small-world but have degree distributions that decay sharper than power law.
-Regarding the network topology, the correlation, cross-correlation, mutual information and maximal information coefficient generate similar networks.
-In contrast, alternative distance functions generate very different climate networks.
-We also observed variations in the connectivity pattern of geographically distant nodes (teleconnections).
-These long-distance edges, like El-Niño/Southern Oscillation (ENSO), are important because they represent transport of energy and wave propagations on global scales \citep{nigam15,dong15}.
-Teleconnections are also relevant for the climate science due to their capability to predict climatological events \citep{alexander02,boers19}.
-Therefore, our results are significant for climate sciences since they can capture distinct underlying dynamics.
-We here show that alternative distance functions permit the study of climate from a different perspective and may lead to a better understanding of climate systems.
+We start by studying the influence of the edge density $p$ on the networks.
+For the considered network size (i.e., number of grid points), we observe a transition phase in the interval $0.0004 \leq p \leq 0.1$ from disconnected components to connected networks.
+In this interval, the resulting networks connect only the most similar time series while the networks are still not highly fragmented.
+In this range of edge densities, the resulting climate networks exhibit a (likely geometrically induced \cite{Bialonski2010,Bialonski2011,Hlinka2012,Wiedermann2016}) small-world effect along with degree distributions that decay faster than a power law.
+Regarding the network topology, we find that the correlation, cross-correlation, mutual information and maximal information coefficient generate similar networks.
+In contrast, alternative distance functions generate very different network structures.
+We also observe variations in the connectivity among geographically distant nodes (teleconnections) which we compare with those previously observed in the literature.
+These long-distance edges, like such emanating from the El Niño--Southern Oscillation (ENSO) region in the eastern tropical Pacific, are important because they represent the transport of energy and atmospheric wave propagation on global scales \cite{palus11,nigam15,dong15}.
+Such teleconnections are also practically relevant due to their capability to anticipate climatological events and enhanced forecast skill from subseasonal up to even decadal time scales \cite{alexander02,boers19}.
+Therefore, our results are significant for climate sciences since the identified teleconnection patterns capture distinct types of underlying dynamics.
+We here show that alternative distance functions permit the study of climate variability from complementary perspectives and could thereby contribute to a better understanding of the climate system.
 We present these results in details in the following sections.